plum-umd/symphony-lang/autotools.md

-PSL includes an Autotools-based build system that provides a conventional POSIX-like workflow for building and installation.
+PSL includes a GNU Autotools based build system that provides a conventional POSIX-like workflow for building and installation.
 There are three main steps to using the build system: